vishal2github/noAdvancedJava/Theoretical_Notes/Collection_framework/Collection_interface.md

   + public boolean addAll(Collection c)
   + public booean removeAll(Collection c)
   + public boolean retainAll(Collection c)

   + public Iterator<E> iterator()
+    + It is a method of iterable interface.
+    + Iterable interface is parent of collection interface.

 ```
   Note: 'E' is a class of generic/type-parameter of an element.